 5. Encourage Networking and Collaboration

-Whether your firm is based in one location or spread across the globe, your new hires can connect with other employees in your organization on a much wider scale.
+Whether your firm is based in one location or spread across the globe, your new hire can connect with other employees in your organization on a much wider scale.
 Networking lounges create a central space for senior leadership and new employees to interact through group chats, thread discussions and business card exchanges.
 Employees can view who is participating (or who has participated in the past), providing an opportunity for follow up.
 This dialogue brings the organization closer together and enhances the employee experience without the burden of scheduling logistics and travel.

 6. Keep Improving Content based on Engagement Metrics